 salt & pepper

-3. Add the corn mixture into the egg mixture and stir until combined.
+3. Add corn mixture into egg mixture and stir until combined.
 Pour into a greased 6-quart casserole dish and place on a sheet pan.
-Bake in the oven for 45-55 minutes or until light and puffed, not loose in the center.
+Bake in oven for 45-55 minutes or until light and puffed.
 Remove from oven and top with remaining fresh thyme.
 Keep warm until ready to serve.
 Enjoy!